 This free Wi-Fi connection, while convenient, is too often in reality an invasion of privacy.
 US department store Nordstrom hit the headlines when it emerged that it was using a service known as Euclid Analytics to track shoppers .
 Via the free Wi-Fi, Euclid can determine which departments the shoppers have visited and how long they spent there.
 While Nordstrom reportedly no longer uses Euclid after a shopper backlash when the tracking came to light, Forbes reports that more than 100 other retailers use their service.

-4. Lack of antivirus software
+4. Limited antivirus software

 The necessity of antivirus software is not as clear to most smartphone users, and this is borne out by lower adoption rates of antivirus software on a smartphone compared to full-fledged PCs, despite the amount of personal info many of our phones contain and have access to – 61% of us use mobile banking on our smartphone.

 The Google Play Store isn't consistently helpful either, as there are even fake antivirus apps, that are really disguised malware.
-Be sure to only install genuine antivirus software on your device, and check out some of our recommended antivirus picks.

 5. Your camera could be watching you